Ibrahaha/NLP_tools/README.md

 chmod +x build.sh
 ./build.sh
 ```
-Once your container is build, you can run it.
+Once your container is built, you can run it.
 ```bash
 sudo docker run -it isouleymane/nlp-ner sh
 ```